 - 4.5 billion people have no access to safely managed sanitation.
 (Source)

-- Globally, at least 2 billion people use a drinking water source contaminated with feces.
+- At least 2 billion people use a drinking water source contaminated with feces.
 (Source)

 … And Directly Contribute To Perpetual Economic Hardship